Angel Blue: Career

-In upcoming seasons Blue revisits Clara in Porgy and Bess in concert with the Berlin Philharmonic and Sir Simon Rattle; returns to the Frankfurt Opera as the Dritte Norn in Richard Wagner's Götterdämmerung; and performs Musetta, La bohème, for the English National Opera.
-Concert performances will take place in Europe, including Carmina Burana at the Maggio Musicale with Zubin Mehta, Mahler's Symphony No. 2 with the Munich Philharmonic, Verdi's Greatest Hits concert with the Santa Barbara Symphony, Verdi Requiem with the Cincinnati Symphony Orchestra and St. Louis Symphony Orchestra under the direction of Raphael Frühbeck de Burgos, and the release of her first solo album with British pianist Iain Burnside.
+In upcoming seasons Blue revisits Clara in Porgy and Bess in concert with the Berlin Philharmonic and Sir Simon Rattle; returns to the Frankfurt Opera as the Third Norn in Richard Wagner's Götterdämmerung; and performs Musetta, La bohème, for the English National Opera.
+Concert performances will take place in Europe, including Carmina Burana at the Maggio Musicale with Zubin Mehta, Mahler's Symphony No. 2 with the Munich Philharmonic, Verdi's Greatest Hits concert with the Santa Barbara Symphony, Verdi Requiem with the Cincinnati Symphony Orchestra and St. Louis Symphony Orchestra under the direction of Rafael Frühbeck de Burgos, and the release of her first solo album with British pianist Iain Burnside.
 She was the only soloist invited to sing for the American Friends of the Israeli Philharmonic in a Tribute Concert to honor the film composer Hans Zimmer.

+In the United Kingdom, she appeared at the Edinburgh Festival in 2013, in the title role of Olga Neuwirth's American Lulu, an interpretation of Alban Berg's unfinished opera Lulu.
+Also that year, she played Musetta in La bohème at the English National Opera and appeared as Mimì the following year.

+Blue was featured on Melvyn Bragg's documentary series, the South Bank Show, which aired on Sky Arts on June 19, 2014.
+Blue has been a favorite in magazines such as The Times, TimeOut, The Daily Telegraph, and on BBC Radio 3’s InTune with Sean Rafferty.

+She was the guest judge for the BBC Choir Competition of the Year final in December 2014.

+In 2015 she co-hosted the BBC Cardiff Singer of the World competition with Petroc Trelawny, and the BBC broadcast of Prom 13 (Holst, Boulez) at the Royal Albert Hall, also with Trelawny.

 She made her Metropolitan Opera début in 2017 as Mimì in La bohème.

+She was supposed to perform Knoxville: Summer of 1915 by Samuel Barber and "This Is Not a Small Voice" by Valerie Coleman as part of BBC Proms on 8 September 2022, but the performance was cancelled due to the death of Elizabeth II (thus de facto ending the 2022 Prom season on September 8, 2022).